bonn0062/GSoD/absolute_beginners.rst

   array([2, 4, 6, 8])

-It's simple to create an array where the values are spaced linearly in an interval:
+You can also use **np.linspace()** to create an array with values that are spaced linearly in a specified interval:

 ::